DevelopmentYou are here: Home » About » Development

 Whilst there is a winner of the Festival & Player of the Tournament trophies are given out in four categories, the most important parts of the event are good sportsmanship, teams & players meeting opposition they wouldn’t see during the rest of the year & all participants enjoying the weekend.
 Staging the Festival is only possible thanks to the generous funding we receive for it from the Brian Johnston Memorial Trust.

 Since the start of 2015 BCEW have been developing a womens team with players from all around the country.
-This side played its first fixture at the end of the 2015 season using the international ball and have several fixtures scheduled already for Summer 2016.
+This side played its first fixture at the end of the 2015 season using the international ball and after playing six matches in 2016 have several fixtures lined up for Summer 2017.

 The Primary Club are funding the UK Womens VI Cricket Team itself and the Brian Johnston Memorial Trust are funding a regional women and girls development programme, BCEW thank both for their invaluable support.